Elms Farm Community Primary School is a wonderful school both for students and staff alike. Welcome to Year 4!

-Class Teachers, Miss Parker (Sapphire Class) and Mr Hunt (Emerald Class) are delighted to welcome you to the 2020-2021 academic year supported by our amazing TA, Ms Smith.
+Class Teachers, Miss Morton (Simmonds Class), Miss Chumber and Mr Hunt (Lewis Class) are delighted to welcome you to the 2022-2023 academic year supported by our amazing TA, Miss Hickin.
+Our classes are named after female sports stars Ellie Simmonds and Denise Lewis, both of whom have connections with the region.
 Year 4 is a very important year to prepare children for upper Key Stage Two.
 It is an opportunity to embed all the learning that has been undertaken so far and deepening and widening their knowledge across the curriculum.

 Writing includes a range of Fiction text types: